rfly-openha/documents/2_tutorial/sum_by_weight.md

 ## Input Arguments

-`weights` —— Array of weights of each element.
+`weights` —— The weight vector, specified as an array of positive numeric scalar of length `n`.

-The length of `weights` should be equal to that of `elements`.

-And the following equation should be satisfied.
+And it should satisfy

 $$
 \sum_{i=1}^nw_i=1,w_i>0